-How Credit Card Criminals Steal Your Money
+Some of the ways Credit Card Criminals will attempt to Steal your Money

 - Skimming.
 A scammer replaces the card reader on an ATM, a cash register, a vending machine or even a petrol pump with a device called a skimmer.
 The skimmer ‘reads’ the magnetic strip on your card.
 This gives them the account information from your card.
 Some criminals also place a camera next to the skimmer to record pin numbers.